 I realized that I had persistent thoughts about myself that were negative.
 I called myself a failure.
 I thought of myself as a loser.
 I had thoughts like, “You just weren’t good enough,” whenever I thought about the lifetime I spent struggling on part-time teaching contracts.
 In other words, I internalized all my anger, turned it into self-blame and self-loathing.
 I sincerely believe that, even among those who are working tirelessly as activists on behalf of faculty re-professionalization, there may be a lot of the same kind of internalized anger, a lot of the same self-blame.
 It is insidious.

-All this being said, I want to say that I am doing better and better, happy about my decision to exit life in the Precariat, and excited with the new stage of life I am building.
+All this being said, I want to say that as these years have passed, I am doing better and better, happy about my decision to exit life in the Precariat, and excited with the new stage of life I have been building.
 For me, having spent decades in the tar pits of academia, I am looking toward retirement age, but with it, a whole new phase of life.
 Jane Fonda likes to call it her “third act” – and I think that is a wonderful way of thinking about these life adventures as we who are the first generation of precariously employed scholars enter our years of seniority.

 One thing I’ve realized, as I have contemplated my experiences in the corporatized university: We should never EVER refer to ourselves as “adjuncts” or “adjunct professors.”
 Rather, we should say that we are professors teaching on adjunct, contingent or part-time contracts.
 The difference?
 We are not, and never were “adjunct.”
 The contracts we signed were for part-time employment because the universities decided decades ago to slash the number of full-time faculty positions.
 The label “adjunct” was applied to us by those who sought to deprofessionalize the role of the scholar, both on the campus and in the country.
 We never should have accepted it.
 We certainly shouldn’t have adopted the term and applied it to ourselves.
 The word means “supplemental, not essential.”
 Faculty, no matter what their contract, will always be essential to a university.
 There is nothing “adjunct” about the role we play, and nothing supplemental to our responsibilities and role in fulfilling any mission dedicated to the pursuit of higher learning.
 Words are important, and the way we choose our words, the way we frame our narrative, is of great importance.
 There is no such thing as an “adjunct” professor.
 We are essential.
 We ARE the university.
 Any university that allows its administrators to outnumber its faculty is not a university.
 Any university that values its lazy rivers and climbing walls while diminishing the role of its faculty is not a university.
 It is, instead, a site which offers an experience of a “notional” college “experience”.

-So….this is my first message, upon my return to these pages.
-Pay attention to the ways you might be struggling with PTSD without realizing it.
+So….this is my message: Pay attention to the ways you might be struggling with PTSD without realizing it.
 Pay attention to the ways you might be internalizing your anger at an abusive system and blaming yourself.
 And pay attention to the way you refer to yourself.
 Take control of your own story, and the words you use to tell it.
 No, it won’t change what has happened to our profession on the corporatized campuses.
 But it will change the way we represent our own reality – both to ourselves and to the outside world.
 It will begin to reverse the effects of diminishing ourselves – who we are and what we do.
 That is an essential first step to changing the internal and external reality.
 Let’s commit to this essential change today, right now, and begin to own our own story.

 ~ ~ ~ ~ ~